 If you can’t do it, find someone who can.

-The pioneer spirit, in America, is fighting for it’s life.
+The pioneer spirit, in America, in 2019, is fighting for it’s life.

-This wind sock, inflated early, has arms flailing and a big smile on its face.
+This wind sock, inflated early this morning, has flailing arms and an ambiguous smile on its face.

-Creede hasn’t awoken yet, but June, the lady that lives in her parked Tiny House and sells food from her trailer cafe, is cooking already, at eight in the morning.
+Creede hasn’t awoken yet, but June, the lady who lives in her parked Tiny House and sells food from her trailer cafe, is cooking already, at eight in the morning.

 ” I like your house….. ”